Michael Caldwell

 Michael Ryan Caldwell (born August 26, 1989) is an American entrepreneur and the Mayor of Woodstock, Georgia.
-He has served as a member of the Board of Directors of the Georgia Technology Authority since October 15, 2020, and a former Republican member of the Georgia House of Representatives for the 20th district between January 13, 2013, and January 11, 2021.
+He has served as a member of the Board of Directors of the Georgia Technology Authority since October 15, 2020, and a former Republican member of the Georgia House of Representatives for the 20th district between January 13, 2013 and January 11, 2021.
 He is also the cofounder and the Partner for Operations and Business Development at Black Airplane, an award-winning digital product company headquartered in Woodstock, Georgia.

 Biography

 Education

 Caldwell graduated from Etowah High School in Woodstock, Georgia in 2007.
 He then earned his Business Finance degree from Kennesaw State University in 2010.

 Family

 Michael was raised in Woodstock, Georgia after living around the country.
 He married his high school sweetheart Katie, and they have three children.
 The Caldwells live in downtown Woodstock.

 Work and career

-Michael Caldwell is a cofounder, owner and Partner for Operations and Business Development at Black Airplane, an award-winning creative software development firm that builds apps and websites, since May 2017.
+Michael Caldwell is a career politician, cofounder, owner and Partner for Operations and Business Development at Black Airplane, an award-winning creative software development firm that builds apps and websites, since May 2017.
 Previously, Caldwell was a member of the founding team and partial owner at Python Safety, Inc. which specialized in "Fall Protection for Tools" and was acquired by 3M in 2015.
 He authored the most widely adopted dropped object prevention procedure in the world and spent years traveling the globe speaking on this topic.